miguelgr/image-describer/README.md

 - Stays waiting for more tasks.

 This design allows us to highly scale.
 Adding more resources to the worker machines or by adding more machines.

+## Development Plan

+Due to the nature of the task, in order to code the described system in simple but yet functional manner the following technologies are chosen:

+- Load Balancer: **Nginx** as reversed proxy and load balancer. (not included in the docker-compose file for simplicity)

+  - API Service: **Django**:  Is "The web framework for perfectionists with deadlines" + **ASGI** server.
+Due the simplicity of the API another lightweight framework could be used but Django fairly reduces the amount of boilerplate and configuration.

+- Distributed Queue System - Message Broker: **Redis**

+- Worker Service: **Celery**

 #### Considerations